The Election That Broke an Inheritance

 Why It Was So Corrosive

-The corrosive impact operated on three levels.
+The erosive impact operated on three levels.

 1. Psychological